usrme/convenshional-commits/README.md

 ## Usage

-There is an additional `convenshional-commits.conf` file that includes the prefixes and descriptions that I most prefer myself, which can be added to either `XDG_CONFIG_HOME` or one's home directory under `.config` as `convenshional-commits.conf`.
+There is an additional `convenshional-commits.conf` file that includes the prefixes and descriptions that I most prefer myself, which can be added to `${XDG_CONFIG_HOME}/convenshional-commits/config.conf`.
 Omitting this means that defaults are used.

 Any additional arguments are passed straight to `git commit`.